revilowaldow/BITC/Sessions/2026/03 22 - Session 62.md

 Rites conducted by a low acolyte

-Small forgotten status in a disused aclove that is not
+Small forgotten status in a disused aclove that is not on the bridge.
+Snakelike creature with two wings, head fallen off.